March 6th, 2014

 On this week’s episode of The Money JAR , part one of a two-part series on entrepreneurship, hosts Todd and Evan speak with Stanford University entrepreneur Anshul Samar, founder of the chemistry card game Elementeo.
 Combining his passion for learning and playing board games, Samar began developing Elementeo at the age of 12, and has since grown it into a thriving business which has garnered national acclaim.
 Samar walks listeners through the idea’s conception and what lessons he’s learned as a young business owner, sharing advice for young people looking to start their own business.

 Anshul Samar is Founder and CEO, of Alchemist Empire, Inc. At age 13, Samar launched the Elementeo Chemistry Card Game in an effort to make learning chemistry more fun for students.
-He is currently a sophomore at Stanford University and is gearing up to introduce the next version of Elementeo.
+He is currently a sophomore at Stanford University and launched the new version of Elementeo last year.
+You can view the game and buy it here.

 Work readiness is a core tenant of Junior Achievement’s work and is fundamental to the future success of young people.
 On this episode of the Money JAR, we focus on internships, which are a great means by which young people can gain work readiness skills and learn more about themselves and their interests.
 Todd and Evan chat with Harriette Cole, life stylist, best-selling author and contributor to NBC’s Today Show.
 Harriette started her career as an intern and currently hires interns in her own business (Harriette Cole Media).
 She reflects on her first internship, then discusses what young people should expect during an internship interview and why she thinks internships are so important to starting one’s career path.